-The revenue[1] of Rosinter Restaurants Holding PJSC in 2020 was RUB 3,928 million, down 49 percent from 2019.
-The decrease in revenue was caused by the restrictive measures imposed as a result of the COVID-19 pandemic.
-In H2 2020, there was a 4% gradual growth compared to H1 2020, due to the sales boosting measures and the market recovery in Q3 after the first wave of COVID-19.
+Consolidated revenue[1] of Rosinter Restaurants Holding PJSC in 2020 amounted to RUB 3,928 million, which is 49 percent lower than in 2019.
+The decrease in revenue was caused by the restrictive measures imposed by the Government to prevent spread of COVID-19.
+Revenue growth in 2H 2020 by 24.7% compared to 1H 2020 was due to the impact of sales-boosting measures and the market recovery in Q3 after the first wave of COVID-19 pandemic.

-EBITDA before impairment and write-offs[2] in 2020 was RUB 1,941 million.
-The figure was impacted by the new IFRS 16, an operating lease accounting standard, effective 1 January 2019.
-Adjusted[3] EBITDA before impairment and write-offs under IAS 17 was RUB 0.3 million.
-However, in H2 2020, EBITDA increased to RUB 110.5 million against negative RUB 110.2 million in H1 2020 due to the closure of restaurants during the pandemic.
+EBITDA before impairment and write-offs[2] amounted to RUB 2,108 million in 2020.
+The application of the IFRS 16 ‟Lease‟‟ had an effect on EBITDA before impairment and write-offs.
+Adjusted[3] to IAS 17 EBITDA before impairment and write-offs amounted RUB 0.3 million.
+EBITDA before impairment and write-offs amounted to RUB 110.5 million in 2H 2020 compared to negative RUB 110.2 million in 1H 2020 due to the closure of restaurants during the pandemic.

-The net loss in 2020 was RUB 1,836 million.
-The loss increase was attributed to the fact that the revenue dropped by half due to the restrictive measures imposed to prevent the spread of COVID-19.
-Excluding the effect of IFRS 16, the net loss was RUB 1,106 million compared to a loss of RUB 453 million in 2019.
+Net loss amounted to RUB 1,835 million in 2020.
+Additional loss was due to the fact that the consolidated revenue dropped by half due to the restrictive measures imposed by the Government to prevent the spread of COVID-19.
+Adjusted to IAS 17, net loss amounted to RUB 1,106 million in 2020 compared to net loss of RUB 453 million in 2019.

-Lease expenses in 2020 decreased by RUB 1,101 million compared to 2019 (the figure is calculated without the effect of IFRS 16, an operating lease accounting standard).
-This was the result of effective negotiations with lessors which led to getting discounts on fixed lease rates and switching some restaurants to a percentage of turnover.
+Lease expenses decreased by RUB 1,101 million in 2020 compared to 2019 (the figure is calculated without the effect of IFRS 16 on the operating lease).
+This decrease was the result of effective negotiations with landlords, which led to receiving discounts on rental rates revising some restaurants’ rental rates to a percentage of turnover.

-The production cost decreased by 8% (or by RUB 833.2 million) compared to 2019 as a result of reengineering the menu and adapting it to the consumer.
-The Company, first of all, substantially revised the recipes, and changed the price offers, given the fall in purchasing power of people.
+Cost of food and beverages decreased by 1.6% as a percentage of the revenue (or by RUB 833.2 million) compared to 2019 as a result of reengineering the menu and adapting it to the consumer.
+The Company substantially revised the recipes, and changed the price offers to adapt to the decrease in purchasing power of people.

 Margarita Kosteyeva, President of Rosinter Restaurants Holding PJSC, says:

-"Despite the fact that the restaurant industry was recognized as one of the most affected by the spread of COVID-19 in 2020, Rosinter was able to readjust quickly, adapt its financial model, management tools, and restaurant brand concepts to the economic fluctuations of 2020 and quite successfully cope with the global crisis of the pandemic year.
+"Despite the fact that the restaurant industry was recognized as one of the most affected by the spread of COVID-19 in 2020, Rosinter was able to quickly readjust by adapting its financial model, management tools, and restaurant brand concepts to the economic volatility of 2020 and to quite successfully cope with the global crisis of the pandemic year.

-The sharp decline in guest traffic that began in March, the lockdown closures of restaurants in April-June, and severe restrictions imposed during the second wave of the pandemic led to a 49% drop in revenue in 2020 compared to 2019.
-However, in the second half of the year, Rosinter managed to contain the decline in revenue by 4% compared to the first half of 2020 due to the recovery of operations, improved operational efficiency and increased sales of city restaurants.
+The sharp decrease in guest traffic that began in March, the lockdown closures of restaurants in April-June, and severe restrictions imposed during the second wave of the pandemic led to a 49% decrease in revenue in 2020 compared to 2019.
+Rosinter managed to increase its revenue by 24.7% in the second half of the year compared to the first half of 2020 by restoring its operations, improving operational efficiency and increasing sales of restaurants in city locations.

-The situation is still difficult for restaurants located in airports and train stations, as due to restrictions caused by COVID-19, some international airport terminals remain closed, and passenger traffic in operating terminals and train stations has been restored to a minimum.
-This had a significant impact on Rosinter's revenue, since about 50% of the business comes from restaurants at transportation hubs.
+The situation is still difficult for restaurants located in airports and train stations due to restrictions caused by COVID-19.
+Some international airport terminals remain closed, and passenger traffic in active terminals and train stations has not been fully restored.
+This had a significant impact on Rosinter's revenue, since about 50% of the business comes from restaurants located at transportation hubs.

 In 2020, Rosinter had the following priorities:

-- revision of the financial model with a significant increase in EBITDA.
-It resulted in a model that is financially sustainable even with the lower revenues typical of the post-pandemic period.
+- revision of the financial model to significantly increase EBITDA.
+It resulted in implementing of a model that is financially sustainable even with the lower revenues anticipated in the post-pandemic period.